agentrickard/domain/README.txt

     Select which affiliates can access this content.

 If you select 'Send to all affiliates,' the node will be viewable on all domains for your site.
-If you do not select this option, you must select at least one domain for the node.
+Even if you select this option, you must select at least one domain for the node.

 If you do not select at least one option, the module will automatically